jason-dai/aaai2019/analytics-zoo.md

 ## How to use Analytics Zoo?
 - To get started, please refer to the [Python install guide](https://analytics-zoo.github.io/master/#PythonUserGuide/install/) or [Scala install guide](https://analytics-zoo.github.io/master/#ScalaUserGuide/install/).

+- For running distributed TensorFlow on Spark and BigDL, please refer to the quick start [here](#distributed-tensoflow-and-keras-on-sparkbigdl) and more examples [here](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/tfnet)/

-- For more information, You may refer to the [Analytis Zoo document website](https://analytics-zoo.github.io/)
+- For more information, You may refer to the [Analytis Zoo document website](https://analytics-zoo.github.io/).

-- For additional questions and discussions, you can join the [Google User Group](https://groups.google.com/forum/#!forum/bigdl-user-group) (or subscribe to the [Mail List](mailto:bigdl-user-group+subscribe@googlegroups.com))
+- For additional questions and discussions, you can join the [Google User Group](https://groups.google.com/forum/#!forum/bigdl-user-group) (or subscribe to the [Mail List](mailto:bigdl-user-group+subscribe@googlegroups.com)).

 ---